-- 1. Calculate the depth of penetration required for the stability of a cantilever sheet pile installed in a cohesionless soil of unit weight 2 t/m and $\emptyset$ = 30.
+- 1. Determine the depth of embedment of the anchored sheet pile wall by fixed end and free end method.
+Illustrate the difference between the two methods.
+Show which method arrives at a lesser depth of embedment.
+The anchor is at a depth of 2.5m from the top.
+The water level on both sides is 3m from top of sheet pile wall.
+The dredge level is at 8m below the top of sheet pile wall. - 2.
+Calculate the depth of penetration required for the stability of a cantilever sheet pile installed in a cohesionless soil of unit weight 2 t/m and $\emptyset = 30^{\circ}$ .
 The height above the dredge level is 6m and the water level above the dredge level is 3m.
-Also compute the theoretical maximum bending moment in the pile. - 2.
-Discuss the procedure for computing the lateral earth pressure on retaining structures with the use of Mohr's failure envelope and circle of stresses. - 3.
+Also compute the theoretical maximum bending moment in the pile. - 3.
 Compute the load on the struts placed laterally at 3.5m c/c (along the length of the cut) and vertically at 2.5m c/c in a braced cut.
 The braced cut has to be excavated in medium dense sand for a depth of 7m.
-Given $\gamma = 18 \text{ kN/m}^3$ , c = 0 and $\emptyset = 35^{\circ}$ .
+Given $\gamma = 18 \text{ kN/m}^3$ , c = 0 and $\emptyset = 35^0$ .
 Also calculate the maximum moment of the sheet pile section.

 Introduction and importance of Soil Structure Interaction: Introduction, importance and application of SSI to structural engineers and effect of structure roughness on soil behaviour-Shallow Foundation- Mat/Raft Foundation- Contact pressure for shallow foundation with rigid and flexible bases.
-Soil Structure Interaction Parameters: Concept of sub grade modulus-

-Flexible and rigid foundations- Estimation of spring constant for foundation design- SSI models : Elastic continuum , Winkler model, Multi parameter model and Hybrid model- Soil - Pile behaviour- Axially loaded piles- Laterally loaded piles- Load displacement behaviour-Pile group and interaction effect in pile group.
+Soil Structure Interaction Parameters: Concept of sub grade modulus-Flexible and rigid foundations- Estimation of spring constant for foundation design- SSI models: Elastic continuum, Winkler model, Multi parameter model and Hybrid model- Soil - Pile behaviour- Axially loaded piles- Laterally loaded piles- Load displacement behaviour-Pile group and interaction effect in pile group.
 SSI in Retaining Structures: Curved failure surface and determination of lateral earth pressure by analytical and graphical method - Earth pressure computation from friction circle method- Earth pressure on sheet pile walls-Diaphragm wall- Braced excavation- Design of supporting system for excavations.

 - 1. Bowels J E., "Analytical and Computer Methods in Foundation", McGraw Hill Book Co.
-New York, 1990. - 2.
+New York,1990. - 2.
 Prakash S., and Sharma, H. D., "Pile Foundations in Engineering Practice."
 John Wiley & Sons, New York, 1990.